asyncvlsi/act/README.md

    * The system must have libedit installed.
 For the yum package manager, the package is called libedit-devel; for apt-get, it is libeditline-dev
+   * The system should also have zlib installed
    * Create a directory where you'd like the tools to be installed.
 Example common locations include /usr/local/cad, /opt/cad, /opt/async
    * Set the environment variable ACT_HOME to point to the install directory.